-There are over 700 farms in the Capital Region.
-Less than half of them are growing food.
-Prices for farms have skyrocketed putting them out of reach of potential farmers.
-We also recognize that food is provided by the ecosystem more broadly through our rivers, lakes, oceans, meadows and forests which have been stewarded since time immemorial.
+Did you know there are over 700 farms in the Capital Region?
+LESS THAN HALF of them are growing food!
+Plus, prices for farms have skyrocketed putting them out of reach for potential farmers.
+Food is also provided by the ecosystem more broadly through our rivers, lakes, oceans, meadows and forests which have been stewarded since time immemorial.
 We live and work on unceded indigenous territories, where the original food system was predominantly local and sustainable.
 We have much to learn about these foodways (click here to read our territory acknowledgment).

 How can we get farmers and food system stewards on the land?
 How do we ensure we have healthy soils and lands into the future?